-LATENT offers a pathway to a low risk, low cost study of thermal preference and acceptance of automated 3rd party control of residential heating systems for grid support.
+LATENT offers a pathway to a low risk, low cost study of thermal preference and acceptance of automated, direct (3rd party) control of residential heating systems for grid support.
 It has access to (i) a cohort of ‘Smart Home Thermostatic Radiator Valve (TRV) + gas boiler’ customers, alongside a growing number of ASHP households, and (ii) a cohort of households that are representative of a subset of the wider UK stock, providing a longitudinal control for LATENT.
 These two cohorts enable the study of the real impacts at scale of decarbonisation of heat through ASHP without the costly, time and labour intensive process of recruitment, hardware deployment, system maintenance and decommissioning which is the major challenge of all field trails.

-- What impact will this have on local electricity demand and how does this coincide with distribution network stresses?
+- What impact will the switch to heat pumps have on local electricity demand and how does this coincide with distribution network stresses?

 - How do householders understand energy as a service as opposed to pay as you use models?

 - To what extent are domestic customers comfortable with the deferral of space heating?
 How does acceptance of heat disruption vary with customer trait and financial reward level?

 Results of the work packages will be applied using spatial microsimulation modelling techniques to estimate the impact of deferrable heat loads on different distribution network topographies.
 This technique provides a method to take micro data in the form of household load profiles from a set of customer archetypes, combined it with geographical data providing the spatial distribution of archetypes, to produce small-area estimates of network loads and load reductions.